agh-glk/fcs/docs/source/crawler/web_interface.rst

    Kills a Crawling Unit.

-   :return: Confirmation of killing the Crawling Unit
+   :return: Confirmation of killing the Crawling Unit.
    :rtype: string